Indigenous Tutorial Assistance Scheme

-The Indigenous Tutorial Assistance Scheme (ITAS) is a specialised tutorial program which provides funding to Murrup Barak to employ qualified tutors to assist you with any of the subjects you are studying.
-ITAS is a free service.
+The Indigenous Tutorial Assistance Scheme (ITAS) is free and is a specialised tutorial program which enables Murrup Barak to employ qualified tutors to assist you with any of the subjects you are studying.

 The Indigenous Tutorial Assistance Scheme (ITAS) is a specialised tutorial program established by the Department of Industry, Innovation, Science, Research and Tertiary Education (DIISRTE) It provides funding to Murrup Barak to employ qualified tutors who work one-to-one with enrolled Aboriginal and Torres Strait Islander students to assist students with their academic studies.
 This service is provided free to Indigenous students.